photoprism/photoprism-docs/docs/getting-started/proxies/advanced-nginx-proxy-setup.md

-# Advanced Nginx Proxy Setup
+# Advanced NGINX Proxy Setup

 *Note: This is contributed content and may be outdated.
 Click the edit link to perform changes and send a pull request.*